 Think about ways to build trust with the community and learn from where they are, for example, Chris Rudd, a friend and amazing designer was working on a project related to shared public spaces in a neighborhood of Chicago.
-He wanted to involve folks living there in the synthesis of empathy interviews, so he set up a “synthesis station” with Post-Its at a bus stop to engage passersby and invite them to make sense of the learnings.
+He wanted to involve folks living there in the synthesis of empathy interviews, so he set up a “synthesis station” with Post-Its in a shipping container to engage passersby and invite them to make sense of the learnings.
 He shared what his team was hearing and seeing and asked them to tell him what was relevant and important.

 One of the challenges of working this way is being willing to acknowledge that despite your academic expertise, there are other sources of knowledge that are critical to design work, including lived expertise.
 There are many kinds of expertise, and all bring richness to the work, but if we get caught up in feeling like we know “better” because of our education or work experience, we need to pause and ask instead, “What do I not know given I see one view of this, and how could I learn from others?”
 This shift requires you to share power and act as an ally and/or facilitator.